shurillu/CTBot/REFERENCE.md

 ```c++
 myBot.wifiConnect("mySSID", "myPassword");
 ```
-...and use the `setTelegramToken` member function to set your Telegram Bot token in order establish connections with it
+...and use the `setTelegramToken` member function to set your Telegram Bot token in order establish connections with the bot
 ```c++
 myBot.setTelegramToken("myTelegramBotToken");
 ```